 See Note 37 to the Annual Financial Statements.
-See "Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk" and "Key Factors and Trends Affecting the Group's Financial Condition and Results of Operation - Changes in Exchange Rates".
+See "Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk, each of which the Group has a limited ability to manage" and "Key Factors and Trends Affecting the Group's Financial Condition and Results of Operation - Changes in Exchange Rates".